 Ptosis Repair with Upper Eyelid Blepharoplasty

 In some situations, patients have both ptosis and dermatochalasis; as such a single surgical procedure is adequate.
-Surgery to correct ptosis repair is directed to pull up the eyelid height (open the eye wider).
-In contrast, surgery to correct the dermatochalasis is called a blepharoplasty - and its goal is to remove the excess skin (and herniated orbital fat) that is present on the upper eyelids; this skin could or could not be interfering with peripheral vision.
+Surgery to correct ptosis repair is directed to lift the eyelid height (open the eye wider).
+In contrast, surgery to correct the dermatochalasis is called a blepharoplasty - and its goal is to remove the excess skin (and herniated orbital fat) that is present on the upper eyelids; this skin might or might not be interfering with peripheral vision.

 Each surgical condition requires a distinct surgical approach.
 Let's originally elaborate on each of the two conditions:

 Ptosis, may also be called blepharoptosis refers to droopy eyelids due to an abnormally low upper eyelid in the relaxed primary position.
 This might lead to in loss of vision particularly while reading, headaches and eyebrow strain.

 - Ptosis is classified in several ways based on a variety of characteristics.

 - Based on origin, it might be congenital or acquired.

 - Based on etiology, it is classified as aponeurotic, myogenic, neurogenic, or mechanical.

 - Based on levator function, it is divided into ptosis with poor levator function (0-5 mm), moderate levator function (5-10 mm), or good levator function (≥ 11 mm)